 Continuity mistake: When Marty is standing over his father's bed in 1955 persuading him to date Lorraine, there is a hair-dryer in Marty's belt that seems to disappear between different frames (note the hair dryer's cord leading to Marty's right hand, as he holds it behind his back).
 Really obvious.
 [This scene was originally longer, including a part where Marty removed the hair dryer from his belt.
 Still a mistake, but there's the explanation.]
 (00:59:45)

 Continuity mistake: When Marty's coming home at the beginning of the film, he's watching the discussion between his father and Biff who complains about the wrecked car and his reports.
 In the two shots which show Marty, there's a glass full of candies near to him.
 When Biff steps to the glass and lifts the lid, half of the candies are gone.
 (00:12:15)

 Continuity mistake: When Marty is in 1955, he is in shock and walking on the pavement when a car comes by.
 In the first shot when it comes towards him it has two speakers, on the second shot when it's moving away, it only has one.
 In the second shot of the car with only one speaker, the A-frame sign is also turned the other way.
 (00:35:15)

-Trivia: In the very beginning of the movie, there's a cute little gimmick.
-In the first scene when Marty arrives at Doc's place and all the clocks are being shown, they show one particular clock (amongst hundreds), but this particular clock has an hour hand and a minute hand and there is a man hanging off one of the hands - foreshadowing Doc's perilous scene hanging from the clock tower much later in the movie.
-The man isn't actually Doc, but the silent movie star Harold Lloyd, but still a deliberate inclusion, and worth a look.
+Trivia: In the first scene when Marty arrives at Doc's place and the camera pans across all the clocks, one particular clock has an hour hand and a minute hand with a man hanging from it - foreshadowing Doc's perilous scene hanging from the clock tower.
+The hanging man isn't Doc, but the silent movie star Harold Lloyd.
+(00:01:35)

 You may like...